 Getting into vet school was not an easy process for Emily, find out how she got accepted to 7 vet schools on her first application cycle.

-Emily believes every extracurricular activity she did shaped her in some way and including all of them showed that she was a well-rounded candidate.
+Emily believes every extracurricular activity she did helped shape her in some way.
+By including all of them on her applications it showed that she was a well-rounded candidate.
 She applied to 13 veterinary schools and was accepted to 7, and chose Cornell University College of Veterinary Medicine.
 The Cornell vet school acceptance rate can vary slightly each year.
 In the year 2019 Cornell had 1,147 applicants.
 Out of those 1,147 applicants, the class size was 120 students.

 *Note to reader: this is an affiliate link, you will help to keep this site running (at no extra cost to you) by buying the Amazon book through this link*